amunzur/Microbial_Diversity_of_the_Saanich_Inlet/README.md

 * visualize_treesapp_genes.R generates the bar plot in figure 4C and allow us to compare the performance of PROKKA to TreeSAPP in terms of nitrogen cycle gene identification.

 **Technical limitations** folder contains one script named mean_coverage.R to visualize the coverage information computed by DASTool.
 This script also makes figure 6.

+Further clarification and code can be provided by the authors upon request by email.